szoftveres/RF_instruments/vna/README.md

 ![eq2](eq2.png)

 The result is some extra S2,1 dynamic range, now 50 dB on average.
-Any further improvement can only be realisticly expected with proper isolation and shielding.
+Any further improvement can only be realistically expected with proper isolation and shielding.

 ![cal_iso_corrected](cal_iso_corrected.png)